Sanitize Network Data (React Native)

 Control how data is passed in network requests or responses

-By default, the LogRocket React Native SDK captures all network requests made through XMLHttpRequests and the Javascript Fetch API.
+By default, the LogRocket React Native SDK captures all network requests made through XMLHttpRequests and the JavaScript Fetch API.

 network